Langtang Valley Trek - 8 Days

 Best TimeMarch, April, May and Sept, Oct, Nov

 The Langtang Valley Trek is a comprehensive blend of adventure and nature.
-While short and easy, this trek provides a great view of the mountain ranges, and allows travelers to experience the wilderness, diverse landscape, wild life as well as provide a unique culinary experience.
-The Langtang Valley trek itinerary encompasses lush forests, ancient settlement, cascading waterfalls, and stunning glaciers in the 8-day journey.
+While short and easy, this trek provides a great view of the mountain ranges, allowing travelers to experience the wilderness, diverse landscape, and wildlife, as well as offering a unique culinary experience.
+The Langtang Valley trek itinerary encompasses lush forests, ancient settlements, cascading waterfalls, and stunning glaciers in the 8-day journey.

 After the immensely popular Everest and Annapurna regions, the Langtang Valley region is the third most popular trekking destination in Nepal.
-It is slowly gaining more prominence as this trail is frequented by many travelers.
-Already rich in nature, the Langtang Valley trek route is also popular for its rich Tamang heritage.
+Travelers are slowly gaining more prominence as they frequent this trail.
+Already rich, the Langtang Valley trek route is also popular for its rich Tamang heritage.
 The local Tamang residents have preserved the culture and traditions of this region, making the journey to the Langtang Valley more inviting.

 Among many highlights, the Kyanjin Gompa is a revered Buddhist site.
 The ancient monastery situated at an altitude of 3870 meters sits encircled by the mighty peaks.
-Also, relish the flora and fauna of the Langtang National Park.
-Watch out for some of the rare and endangered species of birds and animals as you hike though the national park.
+Furthermore, relish the flora and fauna of the Langtang National Park.
+As you hike through the national park, look out for rare and endangered birds and animals.

 The Everest Holiday is a leader in organizing treks in the Langtang Valley region.
 Book with us for a memorable 8-day journey to the foothills of the Langtang Himal.
-Or, you can request for a customized Langtang Valley Trek.
-Contact our representatives and we will create a customized trekking package that fits your preference.
+Or, you can request a customized Langtang Valley Trek.
+Contact our representatives, and we will create a customized trekking package that fits your preferences.

 Major Highlights of the Langtang Valley Trek Package